project-koku/koku-metrics-operator/docs/air-gapped-instructions.md

 ## Installation
 To install the `koku-metrics-operator` in a restricted network, follow the [olm documentation](https://docs.openshift.com/container-platform/4.5/operators/admin/olm-restricted-networks.html).
 The functionality of the Operator in a restricted network is to query Prometheus to create metric reports, which are then packaged and stored on a PVC.
 These reports can then be manually downloaded and uploaded to cost management at [cloud.redhat.com](https://cloud.redhat.com).
 For more information, reach out to <cost-mgmt@redhat.com>.
 ## Configure the koku-metrics-operator for an air-gapped scenario
-The operator can be configured through either the UI or CLI:
-#### Configure through the UI
 ##### Create the KokuMetricsConfig
 Configure the koku-metrics-operator by creating a `KokuMetricsConfig`.
 1. On the left navigation pane, select `Operators` -> `Installed Operators` -> `koku-metrics-operator` -> `KokuMetricsConfig` -> `Create Instance`.